 In relation to the loan portfolio, non-performing loans were at a low level.
-Non-performing loans that are past due for over 90 days amounted to EUR 0.3 million (1.4 million).
-Net impairment charges were EUR 0.2 million (0.2 million).
+Non-performing loans that are delayed for over 90 days amounted to EUR 0.4 million (0.3 million).
+Impairment charges and final write-offs totalled to EUR 1.4 million (0.2 million).

-More detailed information of risks and risk management can be found in the Risk Management Disclosure on page 46.
+More detailed information of risks and risk management can be found in the Risk Management Disclosure on page 14.